R-1 Nonimmigrant Religious Workers

 Laguna Niguel, CA 92607-3004

-Changes in location of employment may constitute material changes to the terms and conditions of employment as specified in the original approved R-1 petition.
-If there is a material change in the terms or conditions of employment (or the beneficiary’s eligibility), the petitioner may be required to file an amended petition and receive an approval prior to the beneficiary’s move to a location of employment other than that listed on the original approved R-1 petition.
+A change in location of employment may constitute a material change to the terms and conditions of employment as specified in the original approved R-1 petition.
+If there is a material change in the terms or conditions of employment (or the beneficiary’s eligibility), the petitioner may be required to file an amended petition and receive an approval before the beneficiary’s move to a new location of employment.

-An amended petition can be filed, with fee, by checking box f under item 2 in Part 2 of Form I-129.
+The petitioning organization can file an amended petition, with fee, by checking Box F under Item 2 in Part 2 of Form I-129.

 For information about petitioning for lawful permanent residency for a religious worker, see the Employment-Based Immigration: Fourth Preference EB-4 page.